V-Rajasekar/README/Maven.md

 ## Maven works on the core concepts

 POM Project Object Model: Its a XML represenation of the project where all the dependencies, and configuration details are stored.

-Its build process composed of many build life cycle, and each cycle can contain one more phase and each phase can contain one or more goals.
+Its build process composed of many build life cycle, and each cycle can contain one or more phase and each phase can contain one or more goals.
 Downloads dependencies from local, central or remote repository.

-Build plugin add custom actions to be done during the build process
+You can build plugins to add custom actions to be done during the build process

 ## Super POM